 - When do I need to File My NOI?
 If you have not previously filed a “Notice of Intent” form for your homeschool, one may be filed thirty days prior to your oldest homeschooled child’s seventh birthday.
 The school will need to be registered with DNPE no later than the child’s seventh birthday. * please see note

 - I Don’t Have My Teaching Degree Can I Still Homeschool?
 The main teaching parent needs to hold a high school diploma, or its equivalent, in order to homeschool.

 - Do I need to Keep Records?
 Once the Homeschool is established, the administrators (parents/guardian) must maintain at the school their children’s immunization records and attendance records for each student.

 - When Do I Test My Homeschooled Children?
-Every year homeschooled students aged 7 and up) must have a nationally standardized achievement test administered and the testing records should be kept ready for inspection by the NCDNPE by the Homeschool’s Administrator.
+Every year homeschooled students aged 7 and up must have a nationally standardized achievement test administered and the testing records should be kept ready for inspection by the NCDNPE by the Homeschool’s Administrator.

 - Is There a Special Test I Have to Give?
-No – you can choose any annual test that is Nationally standardized and cover the subject areas of English grammar, reading, spelling, and mathematics.
+No – you can choose any annual test that is Nationally standardized and covers the subject areas of English grammar, reading, spelling, and mathematics.
 Records of the test results must be retained at the school for at least one year and made available to DNPE when requested.

 Recommendations and details are available at the NCDNPE website and if you click on the links above they will take you there.

 For details about types of tests and the legal requirements of annual testing, check out the Homeschool-ology Testing Page and look at the links for testers in your area, or administer the tests yourself at home or use an online achievement test.